Quantum symmetry in multigraphs (part I): Introduction

-It is natural to ask whether Banica and Bichon's notions of \textbf{quantum automorphisms} can be generalised in the context of multigraphs.
+It is natural to ask whether Banica and Bichon's notions of quantum automorphisms can be generalised in the context of multigraphs.
 A multigraph or a finite quiver $(V,E)$ consists of a finite vertex set $V$ and a finite edge set $E$ with source and target maps $s:E\rightarrow V$ and $t:E\rightarrow V$.
 Classically an automorphism of a multigraph is pair $(f_V, f_E)$ where $f_V$ and $f_E$ are permutations of vertex set and edge set respectively which are compatible via source and target maps $s$ and $t$.
-In case of simple graphs, the formulations of quantum symmetry were done in terms of permutation of vertices and adjacency relations between two vertices.
-Same technique fails to work for multigraphs as an edge is not uniquely determined by the adjacency relations.
+In single edged case, the formulations of quantum symmetry were done in terms of permutation of vertices and adjacency relations between two vertices.
+Different technique needs to be adapted for multigraphs as an edge is not uniquely determined by the adjacency relations.

-We have reformulated the notions of quantum symmetry in a simple graph in terms of ``permutations" of edges instead of permutations of vertices which can be easily generalised in the context of multigraphs.
+We have reformulated the notions of quantum symmetry in terms of ``permutations" of edges instead of permutations of vertices which is useful in the context of multigraphs.